awpala/nodejs-app/README.md

 ### Containers

-Start up a container from an image (use optional flag `-d` to run detached, i.e., transfering out of the terminal):
+Start up a container from an image (use optional flag `-d` to run detached, i.e., to prevent transferring out of the terminal):
 ```
 docker start [-d] -p <routed-port>:<exposed-port> <image-id>
 ```